1jamesthompson1/TAIC-report-summary/Uni project documents/mid term report/midterm.md

 ## Framework

-By framework I am referencing the whole process of downloading, parsing and then looping through all of the reports.
+By framework I am mean the whole process of downloading, parsing and then looping through all of the reports.
 But in general the work here can be seen in the [Gather_Wrangle](https://github.com/1jamesthompson1/TAIC-report-summary/tree/76590fc686d17bcf005f579d87f05c911150419b/engine/Gather_Wrangle) module.
 This module is the simplest of the three modules and is the most complete.
 Various other scripts/classes have been made to help speak with the openAI api and managing the various input/out files; Config, Themes and OutputFolderReader.

 ## Basic summarizer

+I have made a module  which purpose is read and summarize the reports.
+It has _ distinct stages
+1. Using regex to find the content section of the report
+2. Using the openAI api top read the content sectin and find the pages for the Analysis and Findings sections.
+3. Using the openAI api to read the Analysis and Findings sections and then provide summary.

+The summary of a report is currently only weightings of predefined themes.
+This means the model is provided with a list of theme titles and descriptions and then will return a percentage for each theme proportional to how important the theme was to the accident.

 ## Basic theme generation

+After initially hand writing the themes ([#3](https://github.com/1jamesthompson1/TAIC-report-summary/issues/3)) work was done to automate this process ([#14](https://github.com/1jamesthompson1/TAIC-report-summary/issues/14)).
+Adding in the theme generation is important but also challenging because it adds an entire other dimension to the output of the engine.
+Meaning that the output is not only a list of weighting for themes but the themes themselves.

+Theme generation works by using openAI api to create a summary of the themes present in each report.
+These summaries for each report are then put together and the openAI api is asked to find 3-6 themes that are present in all of the reports.
+These themes are then used as the themes for the engine to assign weightings to.

-# Remaining tasks
+# Remaining tasks / Challenges

 There are broadly three remaining tasks.